 Furthermore, most people these days would no longer want to use animal products in this manner.
 Thus, I truly don’t suggest this extreme method anymore.
 But hey, if you want to try it…

 In almost every single situation in life, preparation is key.
-This certainly does not exclude learning how to stay warm in cold water without a wetsuit.
-There are a great many different ways in which you can prepare for this situation.
+There are many different ways in which you can prepare for this situation.
 Gradually getting yourself used to colder temperatures help, especially if you want to be ready for a cold swim by a particular date.
 So yes, practicing swimming in cold water is definitely a good way to get your body to a point where you can handle it regularly.
 Unfortunately, this sort of practice doesn’t exactly make you immune to cold water.
 Instead, it just gets you more prepared and used to the feeling every time you get in.

 This is exactly why mental preparation is also key in this situation.
 You don’t want to jump into cold water without being ready mentally – you could truly be in for quite the shock.
 Furthermore, being mentally prepared also allows you to keep your head.
 As a result, you will have the mental facilities to know what to do in the water.